 Fermented dairy products such as yoghurt and kefir contain probiotics that can have numerous health benefits on gut bacteria and overall health.
 Choose unsweetened, natural flavoured yoghurts such as good quality pot set or Greek yoghurt to get the most benefits.
 It is important to always check the labels for calcium content as some are higher than others.

 Dairy can be a valuable part of a varied diet for those with no tolerances or ethical issues surrounding it.
-However you can still meet your calcium requirements through other nutritious foods if you make informed dietary decisions.
+However, it is not essential and you can still comfortably meet your calcium requirements through other nutritious foods if you make informed dietary decisions.

 Here are some ways how: